-S.Korea's China embassy window shot amid tension
+S.Korea's China Embassy window shot amid tension

 In a report from Beijing, South Korea's Yonhap news quoted sources as saying the metal ball was likely fired from an air gun, as no one testified to hearing a gunshot.

-Beijing has expressed regret over the incident, but initially was unapologetic, calling on Seoul to protect the rights of the detained fishermen.
+Chinese boats frequently caught fishing in South Korean waters -- sometimes leading to violent clashes with maritime police -- have fanned tensions between the countries.

-On Tuesday, a few hundred protesters staged a demonstration outside the Chinese embassy in Seoul.
-About 30 people attempted to enter the mission but were stopped by police, and a man crashed a car into a police bus at the embassy.
+It is unclear if the embassy incident was related to the stabbing.

-It is unclear if the embassy incident in Beijing was related to the protests.
+South Korea's Foreign Ministry summoned the Chinese ambassador after the stabbing, and on Tuesday a few hundred protesters staged a demonstration outside the Chinese Embassy in central Seoul.

-Media reports in South Korea have criticised the government for not taking stiffer action against illegal Chinese fisherman after a similar incident three years ago when a coastguard officer was killed and six were injured.
+About 30 people attempted to enter the embassy but were stopped by police, and a man was arrested after crashing a car into a police bus at the embassy.

 Yonhap has reported that some 2,600 Chinese fishing boats have been caught illegally fishing in the South Korean exclusive economic zone since 2006 and nearly 800 Chinese fishermen have been arrested.